 Sempaya Hot Springs

-Nature walks and hikes at Semuliki national are very thrilling providing dramatic views of Ruwenzori Mountains also known as mountains of the moon.
-There is a 13-kilometer trail that takes tourists through the heart of the forest for about 8 hours round trip with encounters of wildlife, birds, butterflies and many primate species.
+Nature walks and hikes at Semuliki Valley National Park are very thrilling.
+They provide dramatic views of the Ruwenzori Mountains, also known as mountains of the moon.
+There is a 13-kilometer trail that takes tourists through the heart of the forest for about an 8 hours round trip with encounters of wildlife, birds, butterflies and many primate species.